s-t-e-f-a-n/BillCollector/README.md

 ### The BillCollector Installation

-Now that you have done a good job installing the prerequisites, we are focusing on installing the BillCollector docker which is as simple as follows:
+Now that we have done a good job installing all the prerequisites, we are focusing on installing the BillCollector docker which is as simple as follows:

 1. Download this git repository to a folder in your local docker environment assuming a Linux bash terminal, e.g., `git clone <URL>/stefan/BillCollector.git`.

-2. [Configure BillCollector](#configure-billcollector) needs to be done.
+2. [Configure BillCollector](#configuration) needs to be done.
 After each change in configuration proceed again with step 3.

 3. Open the installation script in your editor, e.g., `nano ./install_docker-image.sh`, adapt the link to your `Paperless ngx` instance's consumption folder (`ln -s </path/to/your/paperless/inbox>`).